 The force of such an attack was usually enough to shatter enemy shields.

-The swords commonly used by the Norman cavalry were long and double-edged, often reaching as much as a yard in length.
+Swords commonly used by the Norman cavalry were long and double-edged, often reaching as much as a yard in length.

 Being expensive weapons, swords were carried only by mounted Norman notables and the Norman infantry didn’t carry any.

-Typically wielded in a downward stroke, the Norman sword was sharp and effective enough to cut through armor and shield of an opponent.
+Typically wielded in a downward stroke, the Norman sword was sharp and effective enough to cut through the armor and shield of an opponent.